Pudhupettai: Plot

 Krishnaveni is a prostitute who works under Anbu.
 Kumar likes her and asks Anbu to release her.
 Anbu is shocked at Kumar's audacity and refuses his request.
 He thrashes Krishnaveni and orders his men to kill Kumar.
-Kumar approaches Anbu and begs to be pardoned, but when Anbu refuses, Kumar kills him.
+Kumar approaches Anbu and begs to be pardoned, but when Anbu refuses, Kumar slashes him multiple times and beheads him with his knife.

 Thamizhselvan allows Kumar to take over Anbu's business only if he can survive the night from Anbu's men, which he does.
-After killing his opposition, he lures his father into an emotional trap, by telling him that he will give him money and shelter.
-Kumar's father agrees and they take him to a place where there is an empty grave dug out for him on Kumar's orders.
-Kumar enacts revenge on his father by burying him alive using his men, for killing his mother brutally.
-Kumar becomes a feared don in North Chennai.
-Murthy is paralyzed by Kumar's men for refusing a truce.
-Kumar then meets Mani's sister Selvi and marries her forcibly on the eve of her wedding.
-Mani tries to kill Kumar unsuccessfully then joins Murthy's gang.
+After killing his opposition, he lures his father into an emotional trap by telling him that he will give him money and shelter.

+Kumar's father agrees, and they take him to a place where an empty grave has been dug out for him, on Kumar's orders.
+Kumar enacts revenge on his father by having his men bury him alive under Mani's watch for brutally killing his mother.
+Enraged, Kumar also his men kill his father's friend and a rival politician leader who opposed him.
+Kumar eventually manages to becomes a feared don in North Chennai after Kumar's mentor Ravi paralyzes Murthy by stabbing him for refusing a truce during which Murthy kills one of Kumar's trusted men and Kumar eventually manages to form his own gang through various murders and serving the people there.
+Kumar then meets Mani's sister Selvi and forcibly marries her on the eve of her wedding.
+Mani tries to kill Kumar unsuccessfully and accidentally shoots Ravi dead, he then joins Murthy's gang.
 Meanwhile, Krishnaveni reveals that she is pregnant with Kumar's child, and Kumar marries her as well.